banjocat/openresty-githhub-auth/README.md

 * Encrypt and decrypt clientId
 * Authorization via Org and/or username
 * Sample login page but should be easy to override
+* Should be able to work with enterprise github
 * Try to avoid using redis(might be required) Perhaps allow local and redis storage